This webpage contains affiliate links. See more details here.

 The whole family will enjoy this 2.5-hour tour of Florence's highlights.
 The guide will keep your kids engaged with interactive activities using iPads and flash cards while exploring areas such as Santa Croce, the Porcellino, Piazza della Signoria, Ponte Vecchio...
 The tour is suitable for kids over 5 years!

-Travelers rave about these full-day trips from Rome to Florence:
+Visitors can't stop raving about these full-day excursions from Rome to Florence:

-On this tour, your guide ensures everything runs smoothly throughout the journey.
+The guide on this Rome to Florence trip ensures that everything runs smoothly.
 They'll accompany you on the train ride, and later you'll explore independently (armed with excellent tips on what to visit and where to dine).
 The agency takes care of booking your train tickets.
+The tour is ideal if you are travelling by train in Italy for the first time!
+The meeting point is Bar Caffé Trombetta at 7:30am (close to Termini Station).

 If you are a foodie, then joining a food tour would be a great idea.
 You guide will take you through the city, telling you more about sights while stopping at the best restaurants and eateries to taste classic Tuscan dishes, such as lampredotto panini, schiacciata, hearty soups or pasta along local wines.